 ____ Keep your scheduled visitation times with your children.

 Even though your divorce is finalized, it may take a while for you to adjust to your new life.
-After reading through this article, you likely want more information about what to do after your divorce is finalized.
-The good news is that there are many divorce attorneys in your area with the dissolution experience you may need.
-Start today with a free case review from an experienced attorney.
+After reading through this article, you'll likely want more information about what to do after your divorce is finalized, and you also may need to adjust alimony, child support, or custody.
+Your best is to speak with an experienced divorce law attorney, who can help you make the right decisions.